injeti-manohar/AZ-104/Module7.md

 Massively scalable and secure object storage for cloud-native workloads, archives, data lakes, high-performance computing and machine learning

 > Entirely in portal checks slides

+#### Azure File sync

+• Multi-site access and sync
+Azure File Sync is ideal for distributed access scenarios.
+For each of your offices, you can provision a local Windows Server as part of your Azure File Sync deployment.
+Changes made to a server in one office automatically sync to the servers in all other offices.

+• Reduce your on-premises backup spending by taking centralized backups in the cloud using Azure Backup.
+Azure Files SMB shares have native snapshot capabilities, and the process can be automated using Azure Backup to schedule your backups and manage their retention.